ivandj0h/vueCompositionApi/README.md

-# compositionapi
+# VueCompositionApi

 ## About
     Introducing the Composition API: a set of additive, function-based APIs that allow flexible composition of component logic.

 ### Project setup
 ```